Hans Massaquoi: Life

-In his autobiography, Destined to Witness, Massaquoi describes his childhood and youth in Hamburg during the Nazis' rise to power.
-His autobiography provides a unique point of view: he was one of the very few German-born children of German and African descent.
-He was often shunned, but escaped Nazi persecution.
-This duality remained a key theme throughout his early life until he witnessed racism as practiced in colonial Africa and later in the Jim Crow American South.
+Hans Jurgen Massaquoi was born January 19, 1926.
+His father Al- Haj Massaquoi was a prince of the Vai people, and was the son of a Liberian businessman, Momolu Massaquoi, who served as the first African general consul to Hamburg.
+Massaquoi's mother was Bertha Baetz, a German domestic worker and nurse, who had arrived in Hamburg from Nordhausen and earlier from Uftrungen.

+His parents never married and after Massaquoi's birth, his father returned to Ireland to finish his law studies at Trinity College.
+Massaquoi and his mother was taken in by his grand-father to live at the consulate at 22 Johnsallee in Rotherbaum.

-Massaquoi enjoyed a relatively happy childhood with his mother, Bertha Baetz, who had arrived in Hamburg from Nordhausen and earlier from Uftrungen.
-His father, Al-Haj Massaquoi, was a prince of the Vai people who was in Dublin studying law and only occasionally lived with the family at the consul general's home in Hamburg.
-Eventually, his grandfather Momulu, the first African posted to the diplomatic corps in Europe, was recalled to Liberia.
+Massaquoi enjoyed a relatively happy childhood with his mother.
+His father would only occasionally live with the family at the consul general's home in Hamburg.
+Eventually, his grandfather Momulu, was recalled to Liberia.
 Hans Massaquoi and his mother remained in Germany.

 Massaquoi was not aware of any other mixed race children in Hamburg, and like most German children his age he was lured by Nazi propaganda into thinking that joining the Hitler Youth was an exciting adventure of fanfares and games.
 There was a school contest to see if a class could get a 100% membership of the Deutsches Jungvolk, a subdivision of Hitler Youth, and Massaquoi's teacher devised a chart on the blackboard showing who had joined and who had not.
 The chart was filled in after each boy joined, until Massaquoi was pointedly the sole student left out.
 He recalled saying, "But I am German ... my mother says I'm German just like anybody else."
 His later attempt to join his friends by registering at the nearest Jungvolk office was also met with contempt.
 The denial of this rite of passage reinforced his perception that he was being ostracized because he was deemed "Non-Aryan" despite his German birth and mostly traditional German upbringing.